m0euk/RDS-Bridge/README.md

 Every fully-identified live catch is logged automatically with its frequency, PI, name, and the conditions it took to resolve it — SNR, pilot strength, data quality, whether error-correction was needed, and time-to-ID.
 Export to CSV for your records; the log persists between sessions in your browser.

+## Interface & display

+The interface auto-sizes to your screen.
+The scale control defaults to **Auto**, which reads your display and picks a size — 115% on a 4K / large desktop, 90% on 1440p, 75% on a 1080p screen or a 14–16″ laptop, 70% on smaller laptops — and shows the result (e.g. `Auto · 75%`).
+Fixed steps from 50% to 150% are there if you'd rather set it yourself; whatever you choose is remembered.
+A **high-contrast** toggle brightens the dim and faint labels for readability at small sizes.
+On a shorter screen the view scrolls so every panel — including the activity log at the foot — stays reachable.

+Your waterfall setup persists between sessions too: the RF floor, ceiling, lift, averaging, zoom and view-mode, the MPX floor, lift and averaging, and whether the RF waterfall was running — all are remembered in the browser, so a dialled-in band comes back the way you left it.
+Everything here is stored locally; nothing leaves your machine.

 ## How it works (technical)

 RDS rides a 57 kHz subcarrier (the third harmonic of the 19 kHz stereo pilot) at 1187.5 bits/s, differentially encoded and bi-phase modulated on a suppressed DBPSK carrier.
 Data is grouped into 26-bit blocks (16 information + 10 check), four to a group, each block carrying an offset word that drives synchronisation.
 The PI code sits in block A of every group, repeating ~11 times a second.